COSAFA Women's Champions League: History

 In 2020, CAF announced the launch of the CAF Women's Champions League with each of the six sub confederations to hold qualifiers with the winners to represent them at the main tournament.

 In April 2021, COSAFA announced the launch for the inaugural COSAFA Women's Champions League and confirmed the eight team to participate.
-Prison XI from Botswana were replaced by Double Action Ladies as the former turned down the invitation citing logistical issues.
+Prison XI from Botswana were replaced by Double Action as the former turned down the invitation citing logistical issues.

 The inaugural edition was held from 26 August - 4 September 2021 in Durban, South Africa.
-Mamelodi Sundowns Ladies from South Africa defeated Black Rhinos Queens from Zimbabwe 3-0 in the final.
+Mamelodi Sundowns from South Africa defeated Black Rhinos Queens from Zimbabwe 3–0 in the final.

 The second edition was held from 7–13 August 2022 in Durban, South Africa.
-Green Buffaloes from Zambia defeated Mamelodi Sundowns Ladies from South Africa 6-5 via penalties after the match ended in goalless draw.
+Green Buffaloes from Zambia defeated Mamelodi Sundowns from South Africa 6-5 via penalties after the match ended in goalless draw.

 The third edition was held from 30 August - 8 September 2023 in Durban, South Africa.
-Mamelodi Sundowns Ladies from South Africa defeated Double Action Ladies from Botswana 2-0 in the final.
+Mamelodi Sundowns from South Africa defeated Double Action Ladies from Botswana 2–0 in the final.